0xSero/partisia-docs/docs/pbc-fundamentals/consensus.md

 # Consensus

-Below we a brief introduction to the consensus mechanism used by [PBC](../pbc-fundamentals/dictionary.md#pbc).
+Below we give a brief introduction to the consensus mechanism used by [PBC](../pbc-fundamentals/dictionary.md#pbc).

-However, before discussing the concrete consensus mechanism, let us first provide some intuition for why a consensus mechanism is needed.
+However, before discussing the concrete consensus mechanism, let us first provide some intuition for why a consensus mechanism is needed and the functionality such mechanism provides.

 ## Why a consensus mechanism is needed

+## What is a consensus mechanism

 ## FastTrack: The consensus mechanism of PBC
 Partisia Blockchain uses a tailor-made consensus mechanism called *FastTrack*.